 Office: Founders Hall first floor.

-Oversees operations in marketing, digital and emerging media, public relations, fundraising, alumni relations, corporate and foundation relations, and career services.
+Oversees operations in marketing, digital and emerging media, public relations, senior communications, and brand management.

-Gabriel Welsch is vice president for advancement and marketing at Juniata College, a position he has held since June 2009, and in which he oversees operations in marketing, branding, and communications; digital and emerging media; public relations; and fundraising, alumni relations, and corporate and foundation relations.
+Gabriel Welsch is vice president for Strategic Communication and Marketing at Juniata College, a position he has held since June 2017, and in which he oversees operations in marketing, branding, and communications; digital and emerging media, and public relations.

 Gabe started at Juniata as assistant vice president for marketing in 2007.
 Prior to then, he worked as assistant to the dean for advancement and manager of publications and public relations for Penn State’s College of the Liberal Arts, during which time he was also a Senior Lecturer in the Department of English.
 The work of Gabe’s teams at Juniata has been featured in articles in The Chronicle of Philanthropy, Advancing Philanthropy, The Chronicle of Higher Education, and University Business.
 At Juniata, Gabe serves on the Senior Leadership Team and the Bias Response Team.
 He co-chaired Juniata’s decennial Middle States Self-Study Steering Committee, co-chaired the Presidential Transition and Inauguration teams for Juniata’s twelfth President, Dr. James A. Troha, and served as interim vice president of enrollment from July 2013 to February 2014.